yefreescoding/Portfolio/README.md

 # MY PERSONAL PORTFOLIO SITE.
 VERSION 1.0 😋

 My latest project is a one-page portfolio website that showcases my best work and highlights my skills as a junior web developer.
-Built using semantic HTML5, CSS(SCSS) and JavaScript, this site not only displays my important information, but also reflects a bit of my personality.
-Check it out and let me know what you think! 🌟💻.
+I built it using semantic HTML5, CSS (SCSS), and JavaScript.
+This site not only displays my important information but also reflects my personality.
+Check it out and let me know what you think! 🌟💻

 ## Table of contents